patrickpistor/patrickpistor/README.md

 Hi I'm Patrick!
-I'm a React Native developer that lives on the internet.
+I'm a software engineer that lives on the internet.